helbnt/jekyll-now/_posts/2020-09-12-the-state-of-shad.md

 ---
-Category: personal
+title: The State of Shad
-Title: The State of Shad
+categories: personal
 ---
 It’s 7:53am on a Saturday morning.
 I’ve been up since 5:16.
 Woke up to the sound of the cat barfing.
 Which seems like an apt simile for 2020.